LeeJiaMing1192/Canvas-Desktop-Cheat-blocker-V1.1.0/README.md

+(Before building PLEASE ensure using a dependancies checker and put in the packages lock)
 3. npm install electron-builder --save-dev //Intall electron builder to package